Contents

-Financial Planning for Advisors: How to provide personalized planning for multiple clients efficiently
+How to efficiently provide personalized planning for multiple clients

-This tutorial tackled a challenge many Advisors are dealing with — and that’s how to remain efficient when clients have drastically different planning goals and concerns.
+This tutorial tackled this challenge that many Advisors are dealing with — and that’s how to remain efficient when clients have drastically different planning goals and concerns.
 How can you provide highly personalized advice, addressing multiple concerns and clients, and still remain efficient?

 You are going to see how 3 highly individualized cases can be built and assessed.